laurorossi/edid_manuals/EDID_USER_MANUAL/README.md

 and management of the European Drought Impacts Database (EDID).

 Technically, the W-EDID interface is a Web-based GIS application (Web-GIS) for accessing the EDID.
-It provides the core functionalities and features:
+It provides the following core functionalities and features:

 - User management and profiling;

-- Search functionalities with advanced filtering;
+- Search with advanced filtering;

 - Insertion and review new Drought Impact event data;